victorfrowello/witty/README.md

 ##  Status

 This is an early-stage prototype currently under active development.
-Contributions, feedback, and questions welcome.
+Contributions, feedback, and questions are welcome.

 ---